toulbar2/toulbar2/toulbar2/README.md

 ## What is toulbar2?

 toulbar2 is an  open-source C++ solver for cost  function networks.
-It solves  various combinatorial  optimization problems.
+It solves  combinatorial optimization  problems in  various formats.
 The constraints and  objective function are factorized  in local functions on discrete variables.
 Each function returns a cost (a finite positive integer)  for  any  assignment   of  its  variables.
 Constraints  are represented  as functions  with  costs in  {0,k} where  k  is a  large integer  representing forbidden  assignments.   toulbar2  looks for  a non-forbidden assignment  of all variables  that minimizes the  sum of all functions.

 toulbar2 won  several competitions on deterministic  and probabilistic graphical models: